mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

 - `FILES`: A comma-separated list of files to translate.
 - `LANGS`: A comma-separated list of languages to generate.
+- `DEBUG`: Set to `True` to enable detailed logging of the translation process.
+This is useful for troubleshooting but may generate verbose output.
+- `MAX_LINELENGTH_`: Specifies the maximum allowed line length for translation. **Use with caution!** Setting this value too low can cause errors or incomplete translations.

+> [WARNING]
+> Avoid using `MAX_LINELENGTH_` without fully understanding its implications.
+> Improper configuration (e.g., a very low value) may lead to unexpected behavior or translation failures.

 ## Example